thorlorick/react_grade_insight/pastings.md

 ## HAVE TO PROTECT SIGNUP ---- ONLY REACHABLE THROUGH PURCHASE
 need to have this /page kept away from the public...buy a link!!!!

+# DEPLOYMENT TOMORROW...or at least very soon.
+I'm going to run a beta test with some my classes this year to see what works, what is missing, what I need...definitely going to need some admin tools.
+But for now, i think we are letting it loose to the wind....